Skip to main content

 The law seeks to ensure that the incentive is a reward for participation, preventing it from becoming so substantial that it effectively coerces employees into revealing personal health information.
 An employee with a disability, for instance, must be able to earn the reward through a reasonable alternative, preserving their autonomy and protecting them from penalties tied to a specific health outcome they may be unable to achieve.

 The data shared with your employer must be aggregated and de-identified, meaning your individual results are shielded from direct employer view.
 This separation is designed to prevent discrimination based on your specific health factors.
-Finally, GINA adds another layer of protection, specifically prohibiting employers from using your to make employment decisions.
+Finally, GINA adds another layer of protection, specifically prohibiting employers from using your genetic information to make employment decisions.

 This includes your family medical history, which wellness questionnaires often inquire about.
 GINA recognizes that your genetic blueprint is a sensitive and predictive class of information that requires its own distinct legal safeguards.